-- The site must include a comprehensive series of opens spaces all linked by the footpath and cycle network to peripheral green space and areas outwith the site boundary; - Developers should refer to the Cairngorms National Park Supplementary Planning Guidance on Open Space (www.cairngorms.co.uk) for the specific requirements for open space provision.
-Open spaces should provide for a variety of activities including: - equipped play areas - ball games and other informal play space - structural tree planning - supporting shrub and herbaceous planting - high quality social spaces, such as areas of public art, allotment space or other public place; - The site should allow for peripheral planting to screen and frame views into and out of the site as well as a comprehensive tree structure across the whole area including street and garden trees.
-These should be integrated into the structure of trees in the open spaces;

-- The peripheral planting areas should be a minimum of 15m wide and where shelter is required from prevailing winds they should be planted with a high proportion of trees supported with shrub planting.
+- The site must include a comprehensive series of opens spaces, all linked by the footpath and cycle network, to peripheral green space and areas outwith the site boundary; - Developers should refer to the Cairngorms National Park Supplementary Planning Guidance on Open Space (www.cairngorms.co.uk) for the specific requirements for open space provision.
+Open spaces should provide for a variety of activities including: - Equipped play areas - Ball games and other informal play space - Natural / semi-natural green spaces - Structural tree planting - Supporting shrub and herbaceous planting - High quality social spaces, such as areas of public art, allotment / communuty growing space or other public space - The site should allow for peripheral planting to screen and frame views into and out of the site as well as a comprehensive tree structure across the whole area including street and garden trees.
+These should be integrated into the structure of trees in the open spaces; - The peripheral planting areas should be a minimum of 15m wide, and where shelter is required from prevailing winds they should be planted with a high proportion of trees supported with shrub planting.
 Internal areas should be an appropriate width to allow them to be sustainable and robust.
 In general a minimum of 10m around open spaces and 5m in others should be suitable.
-Planting should be largely native species; - Within the housing area, there should be small copses of trees to break up the impact of the buildings in much the same way as the main urban area of Grantownon-Spey.
+Planting should be largely native species; - Within the housing area, there should be small copses of trees to break up the impact of the buildings in much the same way as the main urban area of Grantown-on-Spey.
 These should be carefully sited to preserve but frame views.

-Species should be as below; - Further natural green space should be retained in particular, designed to conserve and enhance existing biodiversity;
+• Further natural green space should be retained and, in particular, designed to conserve and enhance existing biodiversity;